layer1guru/layer1run/docs/source/index.rst

    :caption: Contents:

+NodΞRunr is a lightweight, smart daemon delivering effortless SysOps for Founders and Teams.

 Introduction
 ============

-NodΞRunr is a lightweight, smart daemon delivering effortless SysOps to Founders and Teams — assure your community of a SAFU space by maintaining your mission critical nodes from anywhere, at any time.
+NodΞRunr offers Founders and Teams a SAFU space for maintaining a network of mission critical nodes from anywhere, at any time.

+#### It’s fast, beautiful, and completely FREE!

 * :ref:`genindex`
 * :ref:`modindex`